 What I established:

-• Created a concise cross-team report and documentation that replaced scattered knowledge with a stable reference for roadmap planning
+6. A concise cross team report and documentation replacing scattered knowledge with a stable shared reference for roadmap planning across product, engineering, sales and customer success.

 Solution foundations for the redesign